 The onset of anterior shoulder pain may be gradual or acute.
 Occasionally, the onset coincides with the start of new repetitive-motion work activities, especially overhead work.
 Patients may be unaware of the inciting activity.
 The pain may be expressed generally over some aspect of the anterior shoulder.
 In some cases, pain is limited to the lateral arm about the deltoid insertion on the humerus.
 Occasionally, pain is referred to the distal arm, elbow, and rarely, to the hand.

 All levels of pain occur, including severe pain at rest caused by a tense subacromial bursa.
 Night pain is a common complaint that brings the patient to medical treatment.

 Posttraumatic impingement syndrome may occur after a minor injury to the arm or shoulder.
 The self-imposed immobilization of the shoulder predisposes the patient to the impingement syndrome because of imbalanced rotator cuff muscle function secondary to painful inhibition of normal motion.

 On physical examination, patients begin to experience anterior shoulder pain when the arm is abducted to 30–40 degrees or flexed forward to 90 degrees or more.
 With the elbow flexed at 90 degrees, active external rotation usually does not cause discomfort.
 However, internal rotation (when the patient attempts to place his or her thumb on the opposite inferior angle of the scapula) is painful.
-With significant disruption of the rotator cuff, a patient may have no active elevation past 90 degrees of flexion or weakness ...
+With significant disruption of the rotator cuff, a patient may have no active elevation past 90 degrees of ...